 At this point, kittens may get hungry enough between nursing sessions to try solid food.

-Feral mother cats typically start bringing food to their kittens during this period, though they typically don’t eat much of it.
+Feral mother cats typically start bringing food (prey) to their kittens during this period, though they typically don’t eat much of it.
 In captivity, this isn’t possible, so you will have to bring food for her.

 3. Don’t Prevent the Kittens From Nursing